ajeecai/gosec/README.md

 ---
 This is done in my leisure time, and go is not my primary language, so the code may be naive.
 Only plain user name password login supported, only SSL connection for security, no many features supported.
-As said, the major work is done two years ago, the underlying package may have evolved, but new features are not in, such as nucular.
+As said, the major work is done two years ago, the underlying packages may have evolved, but new features are not in, such as nucular.

 Future